A Company of the 4th Infantry by the National Park Service

 Not Allowed to Fight

 It may seem only natural for us today that African-Americans would have fought on the side of the North in the Civil War.
 After all, they would have been fighting for their freedom and the end of slavery.
 However, despite wanting to end slavery, people in the North did not want African-Americans to become part of the army.
-Even President Lincoln was afraid that the border states would secede if he allowed former slaves to fight in the war.
+Even President Lincoln was afraid that the border states would secede if he allowed the formerly enslaved to fight in the war.

 African-American Soldiers Join the Army